Shmuel Herzfeld: Career

 Herzfeld served as the assistant rabbi under Rabbi Avi Weiss at the Hebrew Institute of Riverdale from 1999 to 2004 before transferring to Ohev Sholom.

 From 2008 to 2010, Herzfeld hosted a weekly radio show called Shmoozin' with Shmuel, which was aimed at Jews in the Washington, DC community, and frequently wrote columns in newspapers.
 His writings have appeared in many publications, including The New York Times, the New York Sun, The Jewish Week, The Forward, and Washington Jewish Week.
 He has appeared in the national news, including The New York Times, The Washington Post, NPR, CNN and Fox News.
 On May 23, 2014, Herzfeld delivered the opening prayer for the United States House of Representatives as a guest Chaplain.

 Under Herzfeld's leadership, the Shepherd Park eruv, first built in 2004, was merged with the Woodside eruv in 2013, creating the combined Shepherd Park/Woodside Community eruv encompassing over half a dozen synagogues and thousands of Jewish families.

 In 2004, Herzfeld began working at Ohev Sholom - The National Synagogue, the oldest continuous Orthodox synagogue operating in Washington, DC, with a vision of taking the spirit of the synagogue out to the community and to welcome all Jews regardless of their prior Jewish background or training.
 He has increased the synagogue's membership from 75 families to approximately 375 families as of 2015.

-Ohev Sholom was the first synagogue in the United States to hire a maharat, an ordained female clergy member.
-Ruth Balinsky Friedman joined the congregation in July 2013.

 In December 2014 under Herzfeld's leadership, the Ohev Sholom Makor Chaim Mikvah opened to the public.
 The mikvah is a modern, clean, and fully accessible mikvah open to the entire community.

 In February 2015, Herzfeld took a leadership role in forming the Beltway Vaad.
 Herzfeld's role is Kashrut Administrator, and continues to play a role in the certification of Soupergirl, along with the DC Vaad and the Star-K of Baltimore.

 In April 2018, Herzfeld founded the DC Kosher organization, providing free kashrut supervision to vegan and vegetarian restaurants in the DC area.
 As of December, 2018, the organization supervises over a dozen restaurants, bakeries, and products.

 In 2022 Rabbi Herzfeld left his position at Ohev Sholom and opened a yeshiva.

 Rabbi Herzfeldl's Daf Yomi podcast (5 minute daf) has over 1 million downloads.